 When the house was open for tours, morning workers would often find toys splayed out on a rug in the room.
 It appeared as if someone had been playing with them overnight, although no one claimed to have moved the toys.

 Nowadays, you’re unlikely to see anything too spooky on the site.
-In fact, the RCHS annually hosts a kid-friendly Halloween event on the premises.
+In fact, the RCHS typically hosts family-friendly celebrations on the premises.
+This year, their events have been canceled, but those who wish to visit can still schedule a tour for Fridays or Saturdays in October.

 207 Huff Street, Winona, MN